sudopla/jenkins-ansible-deploy-vm/README.md

 **Ansible Playbooks**

-To deploy the VMs in the VMware environment I am using the [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html) ansible module.
+To deploy the VMs in the VMware environment, I am using the [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html) ansible module.

 You will have to modify the Ansibe playbooks and other files with the information required for your environment (vCenter information, TCP/IP configuration, accounts, domain name).